 It is with a warm heart and gratitude we are able to continue to make a donation to this amazing charity.

 To find out more about their work or if you want to support the charity directly please visit their website here.

 A very big thank you to all you fabulous people who have bought a copy of Between Heather and Grass, left a review and helped to spread the word.

 If the book is new to you feel free to click on the cover below for a peek inside …

-Wishing you all a very happy Friday and a wonderful weekend,
+Wishing you all a very happy Monday and a wonderful new week,

 with love from Eivor, Pearl and Xenia xxx

 Photographs by Xenia Tran, edited in lr.